 Y1/2 Year A

-Changes beyond living memory that are significant nationally or globally (eg Great Fire of London, the first aeroplane flight or events commemorated through festivals or anniversaries).
+Changes beyond living memory that are significant nationally or globally (eg Great Fire of London, The Gunpowder Plot).
+Also a look at nurses from the past, such as Florence Nightingale.

 Y1/2 Year B